 Key objectives of CRM adoption

-Customer data organization is the key benefit and goal of a CRM system.
+Customer data organization is the key benefit of a CRM system.
 This amongst other features is what really makes a CRM.

-With CRM systems, such data can be centralized into a single repository, while analytics can be leveraged to identify key leads that can be successfully converted through segmentation and profiling.
+With CRM systems data can be centralized into a single repository, while analytics can be leveraged to identify key leads that can be successfully converted through segmentation and profiling.
 Marketing plans can then be developed using communication and targeting tools.

 CRM systems can be used to store every single detail about a patient after he/she has visited the hospital.
-This data allows the hospital to understand the patient’s individual needs and leverage that towards creating packages and programs that offer more value.
+This data allows the hospital to understand the patient’s individual needs and use that towards creating packages and programs that offer more value and are more personalized.

-As a result, this will improve satisfaction and increase loyalty, ultimately leading to higher sales.
+As a result, this will improve satisfaction and increase loyalty, ultimately leading to higher sales, but also better service.

 Commitment to patient requirements isn’t limited to the physical boundaries of a healthcare institution.
 It is necessary for such institutions to offer care even the patient exits the premises, especially if the patient is affected by a chronic condition.

 CRM systems help achieve this through consistent patient monitoring via routine follow-up reminders, e-mails, and phone calls.
 These actions communicate to the patient/customer that they are valued, which increases the prospects for word-of-mouth promotion.